Iran-Scripter/FiveMHud/README.md

 - Change Job Images
 - Change Everything :)
 ## Installation
-Drag And Drop Into Your Resource Folder And Execute The SQL File Into Your Database -Install Requirements
+- Drag And Drop Into Your Resource Folder And Execute The SQL File Into Your Database
+- Install Requirements
 ## Requirements
 - async
 - es_extended